Privacy-Aware Load Ensemble Control: A Linearly-Solvable MDP Approach: Differentially Private LS-MDP

-where $\mathbb{P}$ denotes the probability of an event and $\epsilon \geq 0$ represents the privacy loss quantified by DP, where low values of $\epsilon$ provide more privacy at the expense of accuracy. \end{definition} As applied to the the LS-MDP optimization in \eqref{base_mdp}, Definition~\ref{definition_dp} treats this optimization as mechanism $\Tilde{\mathcal{M}}$ and its input $\overline{P}^{\alpha \beta}$ and output ${P}^{\alpha \beta}_t$ as components of vectors $\overline{\mathcal{\zeta}}^{\beta}$ and ${\overline{\chi}}^{\beta}$, respectively.
-Thus, this DP definition guarantees that a randomized mechanism behaves similarly on adjacent inputs, thus protecting the individual's privacy in the database by not providing enough information on the output of the randomized mechanism that can relate it (or traced back) to a particular input database.
+where $\mathbb{P}$ denotes the probability of an event and $\epsilon \geq 0$ represents the privacy loss quantified by DP, where low values of $\epsilon$ provide more privacy at the expense of accuracy. \end{definition} As applied to the default transition probabilities of the LS-MDP optimization in \eqref{base_mdp}, Definition~\ref{definition_dp} treats this process as mechanism $\Tilde{\mathcal{M}}$ and its input $\overline{P}^{\alpha \beta}$ and output $\Tilde{\overline{\mathcal{P}}}^{\alpha\beta}$ as components of vectors $\overline{\mathcal{\zeta}}^{\beta}$ and ${\overline{\chi}}^{\beta}$, respectively.
+Thus, this DP definition guarantees that a randomized mechanism behaves similarly on adjacent inputs, thus protecting the individual's privacy in the database by not providing enough information on the output of the randomized mechanism that can relate it (or trace back) to a particular input database.

 \begin{definition}[Probabilistic Differential Privacy] Random mechanism $\Tilde{\mathcal{M}}$ satisfies $(\epsilon,\delta)$-probabilistic differential privacy, if for all vectors $\overline{\zeta}^{\beta}$ output space $\Delta_{n}$ of $\Tilde{\mathcal{M}}$ can be divided into sets $\Omega_1$, $\Omega_2$ such that: